mach-composer/mach-composer-cli/docs/src/integrations/commercetools.md

 For more information about these configuration options, see the [syntax](../syntax.md#commercetools).

 !!! tip "More fine-grained control"
-    MACH provides a couple of basic configuration options which in most cases are sufficient and is setup very quickly.
+    MACH provides a couple of basic configuration options which in most cases are sufficient and is setup very quickly.<br>
-    If you need more control over the configuration in your project, you can load custom configuration through a new component which would include the necessary Terraform configuration for that.
+    If you need more control over the configuration in your project, you can load custom configuration through a new component which would include the necessary Terraform configuration for that.<br>
     For example a `commercetools-setup-component`.

 ## API client management